-N1.To improve process performance (6.2c) and reduce variability, your organisation might implement approaches such as a Lean Enterprise System, Six Sigma methodology, use of ISO quality systems standards, the Plan-Do-Check-Act methodology, or other process improvement tools.
-These approaches might be part of your performance improvement system described in response to P.2c in the Organisational Profile.

-N2.
-The results of improvements in product performance should be reported in Item 7.1.
-All other work process performance results should be reported in Item 7.5.
+- N2.
+To improve process performance (6.2b[3]) and reduce variability, your organisation might implement approaches such as a Lean Enterprise System, Six Sigma methodology, use of ISO quality systems standards, the Plan-Do-Check-Act methodology, or other process improvement tools.
+These approaches might be part of your performance improvement system described in response to P.2c in the Organisational Profile. - $\mbox{N3}.$ The results of improvements in product and process performance should be reported in item 7.1.

-7 Business Results (450 points)
+Results (450 points)

-The RESULTS Category examines your organisation's PERFORMANCE and improvement in all KEY areas - product outcomes, CUSTOMER-focused outcomes, financial and market OUTCOMES, WORKFORCE-focused outcomes, PROCESS-EFFECTIVENESS outcomes and leadership outcomes.
+The RESULTS Category examines your organisation's PERFORMANCE and improvement in all KEY areas - product outcomes and PROCESS outcomes, CUSTOMER-focused outcomes, WORKFORCE-focused outcomes, leadership and GOVERNANCE outcomes, and financial and market outcomes.
 PERFORMANCE LEVELS are examined relative to those of competitors and other organisations with similar product offerings.

-7.1 Product Outcomes : What are your product performance results?
-(100 points)
+7.1 Product and Process Outcomes: What are your product performance and process effectiveness results?
+(120 points)

-Summarise your organisation's KEY product PERFORMANCE RESULTS.
-SEGMENT your RESULTS by product offerings, CUSTOMER groups, and market SEGMENTS, as appropriate.
+Summarise your organisation's KEY product PERFORMANCE and PROCESS EFFECTIVENESS and efficiency RESULTS.
+Include PROCESSES that directly serve CUSTOMERS, strategy, and operations.
+SEGMENT your RESULTS by product offerings, by CUSTOMER groups and market SEGMENTS, and by PROCESS types and locations, as appropriate.
 Include appropriate comparative data.